Writing Caste Writing Gender: Narrating Dalit Women's Testimonios: Major arguments

 Various authors and historians like Anand Teltumbde and Gail Omvedt have tried to explain this spurt in publication after linking it to Durban conference and strategy of neo-liberal market to weaken/ co-opt Dalit movement.
 The popularity of Dalit autobiographies can be explained by reading them as narratives of pain without having to engage with politics and theory of Ambedkarism.
 Another serious issue is token inclusion of Dalit writings in the academy.
-In this context, Rege discusses which issues which have been part of debates in Dalit literary circles of Maharashtra.
+In this context, Rege discusses issues which have been part of debates in Dalit literary circles of Maharashtra.

-The debates on the naming of this literature of protest persisted since 1960s. the term Dalit was first used by Dr. Ambedkar in 1928 in Bahiskrut Bharat.
+The debates on the naming of this literature of protest persisted since 1960s.
+The term Dalit was first used by Dr. Ambedkar in 1928 in Bahiskrut Bharat.
 Although some Dalit scholars argued against writing autobiographies (as digging stench of past), some defended the importance of this genre by underlining its specific characteristics and its importance for community.
 Pantawane and others have argued for political significance of Dalit life narratives.
 Despite arguments against bringing undesired past to present, it is undeniable that life narratives are most direct ways in addressing silence on and misinterpretation of Dalits.

 Another very important argument made by Rege is that Dalit life narratives are testimonios, which speaks for and beyond individual.
 It contests the ‘official forgetting’ of histories of caste oppressions, struggles and resistance.
 Dalit life narratives become the testimonies that summoned the truth from past.

 Drawing from Beverley, Rege argues that in a testimonio the intention is to communicate the situation of a group’s oppression and struggle.
 The narrator calls upon the reader to respond actively.
 On one hand, in testimonio or dalit life narratives, the individual seeks collective affirmation.
 On other hand, by publicly bringing their experiences, in a way they challenge communitarian control over self.
 This dialectics of self and community gains more significance in dalit women’s testimonios because their location as women in the community influences their articulation of gender concerns, thus challenging the singular communitarian notion of dalit community.
 As testimonios of caste based oppression, anti-caste struggles and resistance, dalit life narratives are necessary for building critical pedagogies on caste system, as against canonical view of caste as ideology which hides experiential dimensions of caste based oppression.

-Thus Rege makes a case for not reading them merely as narratives of pain minus the politics of the dalit movement, nut as testimonios of caste based exploitation, everyday resistance and organized anti-caste struggles.
+Thus Rege makes a case for not reading them merely as narratives of pain minus the politics of the dalit movement, but as testimonios of caste based exploitation, everyday resistance and organized anti-caste struggles.
 Not only will it bring new theories/ understanding hut also at larger level, there will be democratization of knowledge.

 In this context, what is the importance of dalit women’s testimonios?
 What is methodologically important is that do they remember and write differently?
 It is important to locate this difference in articulation of caste and women’s question historically.
 Therefore, in the next section she gives brief introduction to processes of caste, class formation and gender.